Choosing to work with an architect

 Stage 1: Feasibility and concept design

-Using the initial brief we then develop some outline proposals.
+Using your initial brief and the site information we have gathered we then begin to develop some outline proposals.
 As well as producing 2d plans, very early on we tend to begin building a working 3d computer model that can be adapted as the project develops.

 We will present our ideas to you – there may be several options - and agree on a scheme to take forward into the developed design stage.